 My gluten free Katsu curry recipe was inspired by my first ever trip to Wagamama yeeeeears ago.
 Sadly, I can’t eat gluten anymore, so I thought it was time to make my own version – gluten free, low FODMAP and dairy free!

-Wow, it’s been nearly 4 years since I first posted my gluten free Katsu curry recipe on the blog.
-So in 2018, I thought it was time for an update!
+Wow, it’s been FIVE YEARS years since I first posted my gluten free Katsu curry recipe on the blog.
+So in 2019, I thought it was time for an update… Well, same recipe as always – but with updated photos!
+What do you think?

-I’ve dedicated my blog to recreating all of the many, many things I can no longer eat because of those pesky food intolerances.
+I’ve dedicated my blog to recreating all of the many, many things I can no longer eat because of my pesky food intolerances.

 Of course, traditionally, Katsu chicken is made using Panko breadcrumbs, but there really isn’t a gluten free equivalent that matches up.